 More violence in UP, death toll climbs to 16; Protesters indulge in vandalism during Bihar Bandh

-The protesters also smashed windshields of taxis and three-wheelers and damaged cycle-rickshaws that plied on the roads in defiance of the call for the shutdown at the towns of Bhagalpur, Muzaffarpur and outskirts of Patna.
-Protests continued in other states, with many being led by opposition parties.
+The protesters also smashed windshields of taxis and three-wheelers and damaged cycle-rickshaws that plied on the roads in defiance of the call for the shutdown at the towns of Bhagalpur, Muzaffarpur, and outskirts of Patna.
+Protests continued in many cities in the southern states.
 CPI-M activists tried to block trains at the railway station in Chennai but their attempts were foiled by police.

 The Congress in Kerala led by its top leaders held demonstrations in all district headquarters of the state.
 There were scuffles at several places in Tamil and Kerala between police and protesters who tried to break barricades.
 Karnataka Chief Minister B S Yediyurappa visited Mangaluru and met the families of two persons who were killed in police firing there on Thursday during violent anti-CAA protests.